MohammadGhnim/Bootstrap-component/README.md

-# some Bootstrap component like a little restaurant
+# some Bootstrap component like a little restaurant.

 ![](screencapture.png)